 iClassPro has the capability to automatically prorate tuition for any class based on the calendar month or session/rolling session dates.
 Whether or not proration will use the calendar month or the dates of a session/rolling sesion is determined by the settings on the billing schedule tied to the class enrollment.
 To adjust this, go to Settings>Setup>Class Settings>Billing Schedules and double click the Billing Schedule you would like to edit.

-Choose Month/Session to prorate tuition for the number of enrolled days out of the billable days in the whole session/rolling session.
+- Choose Month/Session to prorate tuition for the number of enrolled days out of the billable days in the whole session/rolling session.
+If a class using this billing cycle happens to not be set up to use sessions/rolling sessions, it will default to the Force Month behavior for that class.

 To turn on Proration, go to the Classes page, click the edit button (pencil) next to a class, and then click the Billing tab.
 Click the check box next to "Allow Proration" to turn this feature on.